acothaha/learning/data_engineering/Books/Fundamental of Data Engineering/Chapter 2 - The Data Engineering Lifecycle.md

 - Is the storage system schema-agnostic (object storage)? flexible schema (Cassandra)? enforce schema (a cloud data warehouse)?
 - How are you tracking master data, golden records data quality, and data lineage for data governance?
 - How are you handling regulatory compliance and data sovereignty? e.g., can you store your data in certain geographical locations but not others?

+#### Data access frequency

+Data access frequency will determine the *temperature* of your data.
+Data that is most frequently accessed is called *hot data*.
+This type of data is commonly retrieved many times per day, or even several times per second which according to some use cases can be categorized as fast. *Lukewarm data* is the data that might be accessed every so often—say, every week or month.

+*Cold data* is scarcely queried and and is appropiate for storing in an archival system.
+Cold data is often retained for compliance purposes or in case of catastrophic failure.

+#### Selecting a storage system

+Choosing a storage system depends on the use cases, data volumes, frequency of ingestion, and size of the data being ingested.
+There is no one-size-fits all universtal storage recommendation, each storage tech has its trade-offs.

+### Ingestion

+Based on the author's experiences, source systems and ingestion represent the most significant bottlenecks of data engineering lifecycle.

+When preparing to architect or build a system, here are some primary questions about ingestion stage:

+- What are the use cases for the data I'm ingesting?
+Can I reuse this data rather than createa multiple versions of the same dataset?

+- Are the systems generating and ingesting this data reliably, and is the data available when I need it?

+- What is the data destination after ingestion?

+- How frequently will I need to access the data?

+- In what volume will the data typically arrive?

+- What format is the data in?
+Can my downstream storage and transformation systems handle this format?

+- Is the source data in good shape for immediate downstream use?
+If so, for how long and what may cause it to be unsable?

+- If the data is from a streaming source, does it need to be transformed before reaching its destination?
+Would an in-flight transformation be appropiate, where the data is transformed within the stream itself?

+#### Batch vs streaming

+fundamentally, all data we deal with is inherently streaming. *batch ingestion* is simply a specialized and convenient way of processing the stream of data in large chunks.
+On the other hand, *streaming ingestion* processes the data in a continous, real-time fashion. *real-time* (or near *real-time*) means that the data is available to a downstream system a short time after it is produced. batch was for a long time the default way to ingest data, however lately, continuous processing of data streams is much more accessible and increasingly popular.

+So, should you go streaming or batch?
+The following are some questions to be asked when determining whether streaming is an appropiate choice over batch ingestion:

+- If I ingest the data in real time, can downstream storage systems handle the rate approach of data flow?

+- Do i need millisecond real-time data ingestion?
+Or would a micro-batch approach work, accumulating and ingesting data, for instance, every minute?

+- What are my use case for streaming ingestion?
+What specific benefit do I realize by implementing streaming?
+If I get data in real time, what actions can I take on that data that would be an improvement upon batch?

+- Will my streaming-first approach cost more in terms of time, money, maintenance, downtime, and opportunity cost that simply doing batch?

+- Are my streaming pipeline and system reliable and redundant if infrastructure fails?

+- What tools are most appropiate for the use case?
+Should I use a managed service (Amazon Kinesis, Google Cloud Pub/Sub, Google Cloud Dataflow) or stand my own instances of Kafka, Flink, Spark, Pulsar, etc.?
+If I do the latter, who will manage it? what are the costs and trade-offs?

+- If I'm deploying a ML model, what benefit do I have with online predictions and possibly contiuous training?

+- Am I getting data from a live production instance?
+If so, what's the impact of my ingestion process on this source system?